iotaledger/stronghold.rs/engine/runtime/README.md

 * values are compared in constant time.
 * values are prevented from being Debugged.
 * Values can not be cloned.

+## Zeroing Allocator

+For the sake of providing a method of clearing out memory after it is used, the runtime also implements a zeroing allocator in the form of the `ZeroingAlloc` struct.
+This global allocator is merely a wrapper around the standard rust memory allocator which just adds a memory zeroing step to the dealloc process.
+The memory is zeroed by using the `sodium_memzero` function prior to being deallocated.